shajra/nix-project/doc/nix-usage-flakes.md

 Bundled with this project is [a small tutorial on the Nix language](nix-language.md).

-All the commands we've covered have more switches and options.
+All the commands we've covered have more options and options.
 See the respective man pages for more.

 We didn't cover much of [Nixpkgs](https://github.com/NixOS/nixpkgs), the gigantic repository of community-curated Nix expressions.